Xexr/wisdom/README.md

 - If you desperately need a job, you are just another problem for a boss; if you can solve many of the problems the boss has right now, you are hired.
 To be hired, think like your boss. [^second]

-- Experience is overrated.
-When hiring, hire for aptitude, train for skills.
-Most really amazing or great things are done by people doing them for the first time. [^second]

 - Recipe for success: under-promise and over-deliver. [^third]

 - In all things — except love — start with the exit strategy.
 Prepare for the ending.
 Almost anything is easier to get into than out of. [^third]

-- Train employees well enough they could get another job, but treat them well enough so they never want to. [^third]

 - The foundation of maturity: Just because it’s not your fault doesn’t mean it’s not your responsibility. [^third]